xpsi-group/xpsi/docs/source/FAQ.rst

 .. rubric:: Does it matter what compiler I use?

 The Intel compiler collection has been used successfully for X-PSI and dependencies (namely GSL, MultiNest).
-We recommend first trying to use Intel.
+We recommend first trying to use Intel in a context where performance matters.

 .. rubric:: What Intel instruction sets should I use?